Table of Contents Hide

 Try quinoa, couscous, or tabouleh bowl with roasted veggies, mushrooms, feta, or tofu.
 These grains are rich in selenium and may lower your cancer risk.
 Finish up with a sweet balsamic and a little hemp oil for flavor.

-Hemp oil can also work great in granola.
+Hemp oil for cooking can also work great in granola.
 This is a great way to start your morning, as granola is rich in fiber and protein.
 It may also provide iron, magnesium, zinc, copper, and vitamin E.

 Granola is good for weight loss because you get a lot of satiety in every bite without a lot of carbs.
 And hemp oil can boost your nutrition and satisfaction levels.